Cisco-Talos/CASC/README.md

      *  Right click and select “Add Assembly to ClamAV Sig Creator…”

-The Assembly to Signature window will allow you to insert notes for the sub signature, apply various masking options, and stroll through the opcodes/assembly associated with that sub signature.
+The Assembly to Signature window will allow you to insert notes for the sub signature, apply various masking options, and scroll through the opcodes/assembly associated with that sub signature.

 Selecting a masking option will change the opcodes and assembly text if the